Organ Transplantation

 Is it possible to perform a liver transplant from a living donor?

-Can any liver be donated to anybody?
+Can any liver be donated to anyone?

-No it can not.
+No, it cannot.
 There are certain qualifications in order to safely perform a liver transplant.
-The donor must be:
+The donor must be;

 • Free from disease, infection, or injury that affects the liver